-This is in the same building of the Nature Hostel, the only hostel in the hotel zone.
+This is in the same building as the Nature Hostel, the only hostel in the hotel zone.
 I love it there.

 PLAYA MARLIN km.13.5

-After Chac-mool the next access to the beach would be further down behind Plaza Kukulcan.
+After Chac-Mol the next access to the beach would be further down behind Plaza Kukulcan.

 They have beach facilities, which make it a bit crowded over the weekend, but the space is so wide that if you are like me, you can really find your own space by walking down past either of the rows of beach chairs.
 It is stunning.
 The color of the sea is simply amazing here.